Professor of Marine and Atmospheric Chemistry

 Biogeochemical cycling, chemical studies of the environment, particularly rainwater, coastal and ocean waters and deep sea sedimentation.

 Instrumental climate change, paleoclimatology.

-Lecturer in Climate Dynamics
+Professor of Climate Dynamics

 Understanding the atmosphere and climate of Earth, as well as other planets.